amadeus4dev-examples/amadeus-android/README.md

 // Returns a single Point of Interest from a given id val pointOfInterest = amadeus.referenceData.locations.pointsOfInterest("9CB40CB5D0").get()

+// Tours & Activities
+// What are the popular activities in Madrid (based a geo location and a radius) val activities = amadeus.shopping.activities.get(
+                    latitude = 41.397158,
+                    longitude = 2.160873,
+                    radius = 2)

+// What are the popular activities in Barcelona? (based on a square) val activities = amadeus.shopping.activities.bySquare.get(
+                    north = 41.397158,
+                    west = 2.160873,
+                    south = 41.394582,
+                    east = 2.177181)

+// Returns a single activity from a given id val activity = amadeus.shopping.activity("23642").get()

+// Airport On-Time Performance
 // What's the likelihood flights from this airport will leave on time? val airportOnTime = amadeus.airport.predictions.onTime.get(
                       airportCode = "BOS",
                       date = "2021-12-01")

+// Flight Delay Prediction
 // What's the likelihood of a given flight to be delayed? val flightDelay = amadeus.travel.predictions.flightDelay.get(
                     originLocationCode = "NCE",